ml27299/lit-cli/README.md

 ## Init
 `lit init`

-in the working directory of your project, this will create "lit.link.json", "lit.module.json" and ".gitifnore", if the directory doesnt already have it, it will also initialize any submodules in the working directory (if the working directory has a .gitmodules file)
+in the working directory of your project, this will create "lit.link.json", "lit.module.json" and ".gitignore", if the directory doesnt already have it, it will also initialize any submodules in the working directory (if the working directory has a .gitmodules file)

 ### lit.link.json
 Ex.